Wyndham is the Kimberley's oldest town, Western Australia's northernmost town, and it's also Australia's hottest town.

 The Moochalabra Dam, also along the King River Road, makes for a nice picnic spot.
 It's Wyndham's water supply, so swimming, fishing etc. are obviously out of the question.

-30 km out of Wyndham, on the highway back to Kununurra, you can find the Grotto, a spectacular and popular waterfall and plunge pool.
+30 km out of Wyndham, on the highway back to Kununurra, you can find the Grotto, a popular waterfall and plunge pool.

 Instead of driving the highway back you could use Parry Creek Road.
 This unsealed road used to be the main road between Kununurra and Wyndham before the new highway was built.